yonromai/NeMo-Guardrails/docs/colang_2/language_reference/working-with-variables-and-expressions.rst

 Event Member Variables
 ----------------------------------------

-To access the members of an event you can use an event reference:
+To access the member variables of an event you can use an event reference:

 .. code-block:: colang

     $ref.name: str # The name of the event
-    $ref.arguments: str # The name of the event arguments
+    $ref.arguments: dict # A dictionary with all the event arguments

     # Only for flow events
     $ref.flow: FlowReference # A reference to the flow of the event